 Beyond that, we must understand how the human brain packages and compartmentalizes information.
 You may be able to name all four of the Beatles but if there were five members of the band I bet you wouldn’t be able to name more than two.
 There are uses of color that also effect how we take in information and they are based on evolutionary principals.
 I could turn something you find visually pleasant into something you find visually repugnant without you ever being able to identify my methods because these matters are dealt with at a subconscious level.
 The reverse, of course, is also true.

 But most of all, I want to make a difference.
-And that is why I am now pursuing a job as creative director for a college or university that I am passionate about – one where I can eventually say “here’s where we were, and here’s where we are now.”
+And that is why I am now pursuing a job with a college or university that I am passionate about – one where I can eventually say “here’s where we were, and here’s where we are now.”
 Because results are all that matters.

 I enjoy leading creative teams along with the rewards and challenges that accompany the task.
 Leading and managing are separate skills that together meet the strategic and tactical branding and marketing requirements necessary for effective visual communication.

 Websites are great opportunities for businesses to entertain and inform.
 They invariably also create a sense of seriousness, playfulness or fuddy-duddiness to potential clients.
 The web is by far the best chance for a company to communicate its ethos.

 Printed materials allow us to reach potential customers through conventional channels.
 However, often the goal of the printed material is to draw them to our website where we can convey detailed information in a more compelling and entertaining way.

 Design is the key element for creating brand equity and we don’t want to continually reinvent the wheel.
 Our goal should be to follow psychological principals and feature designs and messaging that offer repetition with variation.